Old Aberdeen Campus

 Providing a knowledge of the way the earth works is vital to understanding the nature and origin of earth resources.
 A degree in Geophysics from the University of Aberdeen will allow you to learn about the history, structure and dynamics of the earth system, and the physics behind them.

 Topics you can study include (but are not limited to):

 The Physical Universe; The Earth Through Geological Time; Earth’s Materials; Computer Programming and Principles; Petrology and Mineralogy; Light Science; Dynamical Phenomena; An Introduction to Field Geology; Energy and Matter; Structural Geology & Tectonics; Principles of Petroleum Geology; The Physics of Waves; Interpretation of Seismic Reflection Data; Sedimentology; Igneous and Metamorphic Petrology; Computational Geophysics; Statistical Physics and Stochastic Systems; Advanced Exploration Geophysics; Modelling Theory; Interpreting the Subsurface.

-For advanced entry to year 2, you will require 3 Advanced Highers at ABB including Geography and Physics.
+For advanced entry to year 2, you will require 3 Advanced Highers at ABB including Geography and Physics at AB or BA.